How To Become A Counsellor: UK Training Requirements

 Medically reviewed by Andrea Brant, LMHC

-Becoming a counsellor can be a deeply rewarding journey for those passionate about helping others.
-Whether you're starting fresh or considering a career change, understanding the UK education and certification process is key to pursuing a career in counselling.
-Here, you will learn how to become a counsellor, including education requirements, the steps to complete professional training, and how to gain practical counselling experience to start your career.
+Becoming a counsellor can be deeply rewarding for those passionate about helping others in the mental health profession.
+Whether you're starting fresh or considering a career change, understanding the UK counsellor education and certification process is key to pursuing a career in counselling.
+Here, you will learn how to become a counsellor (UK qualifications), including counsellor education requirements at accredited organisations, the steps to complete counsellor professional training routes, and how to gain practical experience to get started in various counselling careers.

 A woman stands in a classroom and smiles as she looks at a group of male and female students who are sitting at tables with binders open on them.